OpenXiangShan-Nanhu/LinkNan/README.md

 # This line is used for running linux.bin in ready-to-run, needs xmake emu -Y
 xmake emu-run -i linux -X 15

+# This line is used for running dhrystone.bin in ready-to-run with qual core
+xmake emu-run -i dhrystone -f flash --ref=iscv64-nemu-interpreter-multicore-so
 ```

 # Simluation with Synopsys VCS